Data, Research and Vital Statistics

 Other acceptable proof of direct lineage could include a hospital or physician's record of birth or death, a baptismal record, school enrollment records, military records, court records, a family bible record; a newspaper engagement, marriage or birth announcement; an obituary, a U.S. Census enumeration record, an insurance application, or an affidavit.

-In order to obtain a genealogical research ID card you have to apply to the Maine Center for Disease Control and Prevention, Office of Data, Research and Vital Statistics.
+In order to obtain a genealogical research ID card you have to apply to the Maine Center for Disease Control and Prevention, Data, Research and Vital Statistics.
 You can find a link for the application on the Vital Records website listed as Genealogical Research Application.